yandex-cloud/terraform-provider-yandex/docs/data-sources/ydb_database_dedicated.md

 - `network_id` (String) The `VPC Network ID` of subnets which resource attached to.
 - `resource_preset_id` (String) The Yandex Database cluster preset.
 Available presets can be obtained via `yc ydb resource-preset list` command.
 - `scale_policy` (List of Object) (see [below for nested schema](#nestedatt--scale_policy))
+- `security_group_ids` (Set of String) The list of security groups applied to resource or their components.
 - `status` (String) Status of the Yandex Database cluster.
 - `storage_config` (List of Object) (see [below for nested schema](#nestedatt--storage_config))
 - `subnet_ids` (Set of String) The list of VPC subnets identifiers which resource is attached.